-Gene Simmons attempts to trademark sign language symbol for love
+Gene Simmons attempts to trademark love

 - The Kiss frontman claims he made the symbol commercial in 1974 during his "Hotter Than Hell" tour

-(CNN)Rock-and-roll fans for decades have used the sign language symbol for love to gesture "rock on"
+(CNN)Rock-and-roll fans for decades have used the sign language gesture for "I love you" to symbol "rock on."

 But KISS frontman Gene Simmons claims he used it first.